 That’s really it and it’s so easy.
 What’s funny is watching how the kids get all excited about whose name they’re going to draw and spending the next several weeks wondering who drew their name.
 It really has become a precious tradition and such a simple one.
 Let’s be honest, I still love drawing names and picking out something special for that family member and looking forward to who got mine.
 Then as we all open presents we announce who gave us our gift.
 It’s so much fun, I promise!
 What traditions does your family have?

 And about the freebie!
-It’s from my Snowflake Christmas Planner.
+It’s from my Snowflake Christmas Planner, which you can check out here.
 It’s so pretty and it will have you ready for Christmas in no time.
 I thought the Gift Ideas page would be perfect to go with this post and give you a little peek at the planner.
 If you would like to purchase the planner, click on the button below and it will take you to my Etsy shop, Tera Bare Designs.
 Think of the freebie as an early Christmas present from me to you.
 Merry Christmas!